Bruno Lage: 2022–23: Failed transition and early departure

-On 6 August in Wolves' first game of the season, Lage utilised the four-man defence which the team had been practicing in pre-season for the first time, but his team lost 2-1 away to Leeds United despite initially taking a 1-0 lead.
-In the club's second game, a point was secured at home to Fulham after a late penalty save by José Sá.
+On 6 August, in Wolves' first game of the season, Lage utilised the four-man defence, which the team had been practising in pre-season for the first time, but his team lost 2–1 away to Leeds United, despite initially taking a 1–0 lead.
+In the club's second game, a point was secured at home to Fulham, after a late penalty save by José Sá.
 After a loss away to Tottenham Hotspur, an injury-time equaliser for Newcastle United on 28 August denied Wolves their first league win of the season.
-Lage's team was booed off after a 0-0 draw away to managerless Bournemouth who had lost their previous game 9-0.
+Lage's team was booed off after a 0–0 draw away to managerless Bournemouth, who had lost their previous game 9–0.
 The draw meant that Wolves had not won in any of their previous twelve league games.
-The win arrived in the following match, beating Southampton 1-0 at home on 3 September.
+The win arrived in the following match, beating Southampton 1–0 at home on 3 September.
 The victory against Southampton was marred by an injury to Raúl Jiménez in the warm-up, and new signing Saša Kalajdžić was forced off at half-time with an injury on his debut.
-With news that Kalajdžić would be out for a significant length of time due to an ACL tear leaving Wolves without a fit senior striker, Lage signed free agent Diego Costa on 12 September.
+With news that Kalajdžić would be out for a significant length of time due to an ACL tear, leaving Wolves without a fit senior striker, Lage signed free agent Diego Costa on 12 September.

-Following a 3-0 loss at home to champions Manchester City in the club's next game it was reported that Lage's job was at risk.
+Following a 3–0 loss at home to champions Manchester City in the club's next game, it was reported that Lage's job was at risk.
 On 2 October, after a defeat to West Ham United, Lage and his coaching staff were sacked, with the club 18th in the league.
 Wolves had scored just three goals, the lowest tally in the league.
-Tensions in the dressing room were later reported as a reason for Lage's removal alongside the results.
-The Athletic said that "Lage fell short in his quest to transform the club’s style of play...
-There were moments of encouragement and promises of exciting football but Lage’s reign will go down in Wolves history as a failure."
+Tensions in the dressing room were later reported as a reason for Lage's removal, alongside the results.
+The Athletic said: "Lage fell short in his quest to transform the club’s style of play...
+There were moments of encouragement and promises of exciting football, but Lage’s reign will go down in Wolves history as a failure."
 After his dismissal, Lage defended his time at the club on social media, arguing that the team "never lost a match with a striker in the initial line-up, [and] will surely improve as strikers become available."

 Lage was initially replaced by under-18s coach Steve Davis on an interim basis, before ultimately being succeeded on a permanent basis by Julen Lopetegui on 14 November.

+Botafogo

+On 8 July 2023, after almost a year without coaching, Lage was announced at Campeonato Brasileiro Série A side Botafogo, replacing compatriot Luís Castro.
+He was sacked on 3 October, after an eight-match winless run, and an eventual elimination from the 2023 Copa Sudamericana.